Thai Massage school helps villagers

 I was a student at Chiang Mai’s Old Medicine Hospital, the original and first Thai Massage school in the north of Thailand.
 At that time I had been studying and practicing for a few weeks, but I had never done any real massage work on clients.

-One day the school announced an excursion to a village near Chiang Mai.
+One day the school’s director announced an excursion to a village near Chiang Mai.
 All teachers, teaching assistants and students were encouraged to come along.

 The purpose of the trip was to provide free treatments to anyone in the village for an entire day.

-Old Medicine Hospital consists of three sections: A Thai Massage school, an herbal medicine school, and a massage shop with many therapists on staff.
+Old Medicine Hospital consists of three sections: A Thai Massage school, a school for traditional Thai medicine, and a massage shop with many therapists on staff.

 It is quite a large operation with several teachers and assistants, and throughout the year there are always dozens of students around.